bitemyapp/fp-course/README.md

 From there you can run `:main` at your GHCi prompt to run the entire test suite.
 If you want to do the equivalent of `stack test --ta "--match=ListSpec"` in GHCi do this:

 ```
-:main --match=ListSpec
+:main --match=Course.List/
 ```

 Similarly you can run:

 ```
-:main --match=ListSpec/headOr
+:main --match=Course.List/headOr
 ```

-To target just the `ListSpec/headOr` tests.
+To target just the `Course.List/headOr` tests.
 If you've changed your code, run `:r` to reload and then run your `:main` invocation again.

 ### Progression